LotusXvr/Password-Generator/README.md

 It lets you decide if your password will have uppercase letters, numbers and special characters.

 Im a complete beginner to python, it might be really noticeable in the code, so if you catch any error with the program, let me know!
-I did my best to get the minimum amount of errors, but no program is error proof.
+I did my best to get the minimum amount of errors, but no program is error proof, im i right?

 Feel free to use this simple program that i made with much attention!